OpenNMT/OpenNMT/docs/tools/tokenization.md

 **1\.
 Add support for different modes of handling prefixes and/or suffixes: `-bpe_mode`**

-* `suffix`: BPE merge operations are learnt to distinguish sub-tokens like *ent* in the middle of a word and *ent<\w>* at the end of a word. *<\w>* is an artificial marker appended to the end of each token input and treated as a single unit before doing statistics on bigrams.
+* `suffix`: BPE merge operations are learnt to distinguish sub-tokens like "ent" in the middle of a word and "ent<\w>" at the end of a word. "<\w>" is an artificial marker appended to the end of each token input and treated as a single unit before doing statistics on bigrams.
 This is the default mode which is useful for most of the languages.
-* `prefix`: BPE merge operations are learnt to distinguish sub-tokens like *ent* in the middle of a word and *<w>ent* at the begining of a word. *<w>* is an artificial marker appended to the beginning of each token input and treated as a single unit before doing statistics on bigrams.
+* `prefix`: BPE merge operations are learnt to distinguish sub-tokens like "ent" in the middle of a word and "<w\>ent" at the begining of a word. "<w\>" is an artificial marker appended to the beginning of each token input and treated as a single unit before doing statistics on bigrams.
 * `both`: `suffix` + `prefix`
 * `none`: No artificial marker is appended to input tokens, a sub-token is treated equally whether it is in the middle or at the beginning or at the end of a token.

 **2\.
 Add support for BPE in addition to the case feature: `-bpe_case_insensitive`**

 OpenNMT's tokenization flow first applies BPE then add the case feature for each input token.
-With the standard BPE, *Constitution* and *constitution* may result in the different sequences of sub-tokens:
+With the standard BPE, "Constitution" and "constitution" may result in the different sequences of sub-tokens:

 ```text
 Constitution --> con￨C sti￨l tu￨l tion￨l